- Free delivery over £40

 Take care when using Fucibet over large areas or anywhere on the face, especially near the eyes.

-Fucibet cream should not be used on any of the following conditions or diseases:
+Fucibet cream should not be used for any of the following conditions or diseases:

 - Perioral dermatitis (a rash around the mouth)